 SIASS Support Available

 SIASS always tries to help you resolve disagreements with the Local Authority at the earliest point possible.
 Sometimes this can be done through conversation or meeting with your EHCP Coordinator or SEN Manager informally.
 We are also available to support you in formal mediation with the Local Authority.
 If you need further help resolving an issue and feel you should exercise your legal right to appeal to the SEND Tribunal, SIASS can coach you through the process, answer your questions, support you at the hearing, and if necessary support you in filling out your appeal application.
-Please review the Appeals handbook below that fits your circumstance, and the FAQ below for thorough information:

 What is the SEND Tribunal and the Appeals system?